bahsim/idgl-dev-system/README.md

 The IDGL is the bus to that train.

 It is a lightweight, pragmatic system designed to go *with* the AI flow, not against it.
 The effort spent to comprehend and internalize this methodology has an immediate ROI, boosting productivity enough to create the very time needed to master it.
-It is the right instrument for this moment of transition, providing the structure needed to make the AI transformation real and concrete today, while being designed to naturally evolve into the fully-fledged, automated ADGL framework of tomorrow.
+It is the right instrument for this moment of transition, providing the structure needed to make the AI transformation real and concrete today.

 As sharing brings greater rewards than hoarding, this system is open for all.
 Welcome aboard.